check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (2) The members support the association and its purpose in an adequate fashion.
 They are obliged to pay their dues as prescribed by the latest valid membership fee regulation (German *Beitragsordnung*).
 Further they are obliged to immediately inform the association in case of changes in their postal address, email address and bank details.
 The member is liable for any consequences that are a result of ignoring these obligations and frees the association from any liability.

 (3) Active members have active and passive election rights as well as the right to submit requests, vote and speak at general assemblies.
-Employees and former employees of the association whose employment relationship did not end more than one year prior to the date of the assembly are not eligible for being elected.

 (4) Supporting members have the right to submit requests and to speak at assemblies but no voting or election rights.

 (5) Honorary members have the same rights and obligations as active members but are exempted from having to pay membership fees.

-(6) The positions in the association are held on a voluntary basis.
+(6) The positions in the association are in principle held on a voluntary basis.

+(7) The members of the Executive Board may receive appropriate remuneration for their activities.
+The Presidium is responsible for concluding, amending and terminating the contract.

 ## § 5 Begin and end of the membership

-(1) The membership must be applied for in writing to the executive board.
-Application via email or online form is permitted.
+(1) The membership must be applied for in writing or through an online form to the executive board.
 The board decides over the application if the Presidium does not contradict it.
 The board is not obliged to inform the applicant about the reasons for disapproval.
 The disapproved applicant can call the general assembly to take a final decision on their application.

-(2) Membership ends with voluntary resignation, exclusion, death of the member or loss of legal capacity for legal persons.
+(2) Membership ends with voluntary resignation, exclusion, removal, death of the member or loss of legal capacity for legal persons.

 (3) The resignation of an active or honorary member must be declared in written form by the end of the fiscal year.
 The board decides on the termination of membership during the year upon application by the member.

-(4) The resignation of a supporting member can be declared at any time and with immediate effect in writing or via email.
+(4) The resignation of a supporting member can be declared at any time and with immediate effect in writing or through an online form.

 (5) The exclusion of a member with immediate effect and with an important reason can be declared in case the member violated the bylaws, additional orders, the association's purposes or its interests.
 The exclusion of a member shall require a majority of two-thirds in a vote by the presidium.
 In advance to the decision, the member must be granted the opportunity to comment on the accusations within a period of two weeks.

 (6) With the end of membership for any reason, all claims from the membership end.
 A refund of fees, donations or other means of support is generally precluded.
 The association's claim on overdue fees of active members is hereby not touched.

-(7) The membership ends with removal if the address of the member is unknown against § 4 paragraph 2 sentence 2 or if in spite of two reminders at a minimum interval of two weeks the membership fee was not paid.
-The second reminder must have been sent in written form and must contain a notice of the removal.
+(7) The membership ends with removal if the postal address or email address of the member is unknown against § 4 paragraph 2 sentence 2 or if in spite of two written reminders at a minimum interval of two weeks the membership fee was not paid.
+The second reminder must contain a notice of the removal.
 After expiry of a declaration period of three months, the membership ends automatically.
 The period starts with the sending of the second reminder.

 ## § 6 Membership fees